Commodity Trading Advisors

 • The CTAs manage accounts via a limited Power of Attorney (POA).
 An investor will have their own individual separated account: that is, their account and the traded futures contracts are not co-mingled with anyone else’s trades unlike that of a pool or a fund.

 • A CTA program has two types of fees that typically can be charged:

 • Management Fee: This fee often ranges from 0% to 2.25% annually, usually billed monthly or quarterly in arrears.
 The fee is generally calculated as a percentage of the annualized asset value in the account on the end-of-month or end-of-quarter date.

 • Incentive Fee: CTAs charge a percentage of profits.
 This is the “incentive” the trader has in order to make money for the client.
 The incentive fee is only charged on net profits, net meaning after prior incentive fees and all costs of trading have been deducted.

 If you are unfamiliar with how the industry works and how you may benefit, click on one of these links to start learning.

 Now let’s review performance in order to select CTAs that line up with your interests!
 This task is made much easier with our assistance using our extensive Managed Futures Database powered by Autumn Gold.
-Log in below or request a password if it is your first time here.
+Access the database HERE.

 RISKS – While the benefits of using Commodity Trading Advisors (CTAs) to manage your futures investments are numerous, there is no way to completely eliminate risk.
 Investments in futures contracts are inherently risky due to the significant leverage involved in the type of contracts traded.
 Each investor must carefully consider whether these types of investments are appropriate for them.
 Investing in futures provides the opportunity for elevated returns and with that opportunity comes the elevated risk of loss.
 Only true risk capital should be used to invest.